EducationalTestingService/nn-compound-sentiment/README.md

 ## Introduction

-The data release (`lexicon.csv') contains a list of 400 noun compounds (such as "business magazine" or "fist fight") that were annotated for sentiment using crowdsourcing as a part of a research project at ETS.
+The data release (`lexicon.csv`) contains a list of 400 noun compounds (such as "business magazine" or "fist fight") that were annotated for sentiment using crowdsourcing as a part of a research project at ETS.
 A positive/negative/neutral rating for each compound and for each of the words separately is provided.
 The data was used to study "combinatorics" of sentiment, namely, how sentiment profiles (pos/neg/neu) of single words combine to yield the profile for the compound.
 The paper describing our approach and results should be cited if this dataset is used:

 Beata Beigman Klebanov, Jill Burstein, and Nitin Madnani.
 2013.